google/zetasql/docs/functions-and-operators.md

 ```

 Aggregate or analytic function
 results can be stored in variables.
-In this example, an average is computed:

 ```zetasql
 SELECT WITH(s AS SUM(input), c AS COUNT(input), s/c)